CTEC-121-Spring-2020/mod-6-programming-assignment-GrantParkinson/Prob-2/Prob-2.md

 **Sepecification**

-Wrtie a program that reads in a text file and produces the sum of all the numbers contained.
+Write a program that reads in a text file and produces the sum of all the numbers contained.
 Use "Prob-2-Input.txt" as the input file for your program.

 The file:

 - may have blank lines
 - may have on a single number in a line
 - may have multiple numbers in a line separated by spaces